Fishnfly/fishnfly.github.io/_posts/2026-08-07-galapagos-field-notes.md

 The Galápagos did not leave an impression of what survives.

-It left an impression of what continues.
+It left an impression of what can still be lost.

+Isolation created wonders.

+Fragility remains their constant companion.

+That is what stayed.

 *Field photographs from this journey:*
 [View the photo archive](/photo-archive/#galapogos)